splunk/public-o11y-docs/incident-intelligence/incident-intelligence-overview.rst

 Incident policies route and group alerts into incidents that trigger workflows
 ========================================================================================

 Users determine which alert signals are the most important to the performance of their infrastructure and use them to intelligently trigger incidents that can be investigated by responders.
 First, users create alert routing and grouping conditions using alert metadata to filter alerts into incidents.
-This process reduces alert noise and enables responders to more easily map an issue back to the system or service where it occurred.
+This process reduces alert noise and enables responders to map an issue back to the system or service where it occurred.
 Second, users create an incident workflow that automatically executes time-based hierarchical steps when an incident is triggered.
 All incident workflows must include a notification to a person, such as a responder in on-call schedule.
 If a responder doesn't acknowledge an incident when they are on call, the incident is escalated to the next step in the workflow.
 This entire process is called an incident policy.

 .. image:: /_images/incident-intelligence/Incident-Intelligence-Overview-2.png